Here at Bean Ninjas, we’re big advocates of remote work. We’ve been a remote-first business since we launched in 2015.

 Culture is an important part of every business, but it’s especially critical for companies that hire remote employees.

-Culture doesn’t grow organically.
-In a remote workplace, you have to work harder to build those bonds and create opportunities for culture to grow.
+In addition, you have to work harder to create opportunities for culture to grow.

 At Bean Ninjas, we prioritize face-to-face meetings.
 We like to have video meetings even when email chains are sufficient.
-The face time helps us connect with one another.
+This facetime helps us connect with one another.